Community Programs and Information

 The Huron Police Department is dedicated to the safety of our children particulary against online predators, those who bully and protection against "sexting."

 Parents are urged to educate their children on the importance of cyber safety.
 The internet offers a wide array of opportunities for people of all ages.
-However, with these opportunities come possible risks.
-Parents can reduce these risks by talking to their children about how they communicate - online and off, and encouraging them to engage in conduct they can be proud of.
+However, with these opportunities come with possible risks.
+Parents can reduce these risks by talking to their children about how they communicate, online and off, and encouraging them to engage in conduct they can be proud of.

 Net Cetera - Chatting with Kids about being Online